 And you should also double-check and make sure that all irrelevant search terms are removed.

 Remember, you don’t have to win all auctions to be profitable with Amazon PPC.

 Focus on winning auctions that are proven to work well for you and spend the majority of your marketing budget on them.

 3. Optimize your placements for all of your Amazon PPC campaigns

-A commonly missed opportunity for optimization.
-Amazon Placements are overlooked by most advertisers.
+A commonly missed opportunity for optimization is Amazon Placements modifiers that most advertisers overlook.

 Why?
 We have no idea.

 4. Optimize your CPC bids

 Based on your data, you have to optimize your Amazon CPC bids.